cnti-testcatalog/testsuite/SOURCE_INSTALL.md

   kubectl cluster-info
   ```
 - You'll need cystal-lang v0.35.1 or higher installed.
 You can follow their [install instructions](https://crystal-lang.org/install/) for their many different methods.
-- cnf-conformance needs helm-3.1.1 or greater.
-You can install helm by checking their [installation methods](https://helm.sh/docs/helm/helm_install/) but you can also skip this as cnf-conformance will install if it's not found.
+- cnf-testsuite needs helm-3.1.1 or greater.
+You can install helm by checking their [installation methods](https://helm.sh/docs/helm/helm_install/) but you can also skip this as cnf-testsuite will install if it's not found.
 - Checkout the source code with git:
   ```
   git clone git@github.com:cncf/cnf-testsuite.git